How to Start a Clothing Brand in 2026: A 10-Step Guide for Success

 • Share sneak peeks and behind-the-scenes content on social media, including countdowns to build excitement.

-• Run paid ads to test what your audience likes
+• Run paid ads to test what your audience likes.
+Stay in the €2K–€5K zone for the first test wave.

-• Use social commerce tools to reach more social media shoppers
+• Use social commerce tools to reach more social media shoppers — TikTok Shop in particular has been a strong channel for new POD brands in markets where it operates.

 Step 10: Launch, Analyze, and Scale

-Remember that scaling means optimizing your processes and giving customers a better experience, not just spending more on marketing.
+Scaling is about optimizing your processes and giving customers a better experience, not just spending more on marketing.

 Also Read: